‘Walking Dead’s’ Lennie James Consulted With Andrew Lincoln On Exiting The Show For ‘Fear The Walking Dead’

 The Walking Dead will bring viewers some major changes for Season 9, including a new city (Washington, D.C.) as a backdrop, and the exit of Andrew Lincoln’s Rick Grimes.
 In addition, Morgan Jones actor Lennie James is heading to the show’s spin-off, Fear the Walking Dead.
 Thanks to a time jump, both AMC shows have connected for the first time.
 When it was first announced that James would be heading to Fear the Walking Dead, rumors circulated that the actor was given a choice to stay on The Walking Dead and be killed or to move to the other show.
 As Forbes reported, that rumor had no truth to it, and it was James’ decision to make the move.

 While it was Lennie’s decision to move to Fear the Walking Dead, it wasn’t an easy one.
-Recently, at Comic Con Honolulu, The Walking Dead actor spoke on Morgan’s move.
+Recently, at Comic-Con Honolulu, The Walking Dead actor spoke on Morgan’s move.
 Lennie James recalled how Walking Dead Chief Content Officer Scott Gimple asked him if he would like to continue Morgan’s story over at Fear, and as Comicbook reported, the actor was stunned.

 “All I heard was ringing in my ears.
 And he carried on talking, and I wasn’t really listening, because the only thing I could think was, ‘If I say yes to this, it means I’m leaving the show.’
 And that was the first thought.”